danon/InflektionClient/ReadMe.md

   I run acceptance tests, to make sure the bundle is properly created and the behaviour is still correct.
 - I decided to separate the business logic of the application from the interface
+- I updated the user interface from vanilla-js to angular, with the behaviour specified by the acceptance test.
+Thanks to good design and separation of concern, the migration didn't require change in business logic or acceptance tests.